FFmpeg/asm-lessons/lesson-01/README.md

 64-bit value, or a memory address (a pointer).
 A value in a GPR can be processed through operations like addition, multiplication, shifting, etc.

-In most assembly books, there are whole chapters dedicated to the subtleties of GPRs, the historical background etc. This is because GPRs are important when it comes to operating system programming, reverse engineering, etc. In the assembly code written in FFmpeg, GPRs are more like scaffolding and most of the time their complexities are not needed and abstracted away.
+In most Assembly books, there are whole chapters dedicated to the subtleties of GPRs, the historical background, etc. This is because GPRs are important when it comes to operating system programming, reverse engineering, etc. In the Assembly code written in FFmpeg, GPRs are more like scaffolding and most of the time their complexities are not needed and abstracted away.